iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 > Great app<br> :date: __2021-02-15 18:48:28__

 > Upon installation, I can't seem to get past the initial introduction pages.
 The button at the bottom which says "Ask for permissions" does nothing when tapped.
 I've checked the permissions that the app has been granted in the application manager, and it has everything it needs.
 Phone is a Samsung J3 running Android 5.1.1.
 Update: Thanks to the team for updating this so quickly.
 All working perfectly now!<br> :date: __2021-02-03 10:32:29__

-> Never leaves me alone.
-Works really well.
-Dare not sign on unless I've got a good bit of time to offer because I can easily get the next call before I've got home from the previous.<br> :date: __2021-01-27 18:54:23__

-> Hi my app isn't working, I'm not getting any sound when simulating an alert and only just realised.
-I could of missed so many calls because of this it's not fair<br> :date: __2021-01-16 03:04:47__